 - Why 60 minutes of aerobic activity per day?
 And what’s “moderate to vigorous”?
 See CDC recommendations and tips for daily, youth physical activity here.

 Yoga, Mindfulness and More

-- CosmicKids offers a collection of videos searchable by length, activity level, and categories including yoga, mindfulness, meditation, stories and dance.
+- CosmicKids offers a collection of videos – yoga, mindfulness, meditation, stories and dance.
 Themes include Minecraft, Frozen, Star Wars, The Very Hungry Caterpillar and much more.

 - Sleep More, Sleep Better – Check out this great sleep calculator that allows you to calculate recommendations by age and wake time.
 It also includes tips on setting healthy sleep routine.

-- Think outside the toy box for this holiday gift giving season!
+- Think outside the toy box for holiday gift giving!
 Get inspired with this great guide.

 - Healthier (but still fun) Alternative Halloween treats.

 - Click for an explanation of the “Pick One Thing” activity.